 Consider the following:

 a.
-Processor will perform services on behalf of Controller, consisting of, among other things, making the Skully Care app available, as described in the General Terms and Conditions.
+The Processor will perform services on behalf of the Controller, consisting of, among other things, making the Skully Care app available, as described in the General Terms and Conditions.

 b.
-This results in the Processor processing personal data on behalf of the Controller (hereinafter: “ Personal Data ” or the “ Processing ” or “ Processing of (the) Personal Data ”), within the meaning of the applicable privacy laws and regulations. including the General Data Protection Regulation (“GDPR”).
+This means that the Processor processes personal data on behalf of the Controller (hereinafter: “ Personal Data ” or the “ Processing ” or “ Processing of (the) Personal Data ”), within the meaning of the applicable privacy laws and regulations. including the General Data Protection Regulation (“GDPR”).

 c.
-The parties wish, partly in view of the provisions of the applicable privacy laws and regulations such as Article 28 GDPR, to record their mutual rights and obligations for the Processing of Personal Data in this Processor Agreement.
+Partly in view of the provisions of the applicable privacy laws and regulations, such as Article 28 of the GDPR, the parties wish to record their mutual rights and obligations for the Processing of Personal Data in this Processor Agreement.